rev-net/memo/pitch.md

 - **Familiar**: Transparency and diligence are simple.
 Once one revnet's workings makes sense, all revnets make sense.

 In the same way that standardized traditional legal agreements allow investors to fund offchain startups without adding unnecessary risk each time, a standardized (but configurable) onchain financial structure like revnets, encoded through smart contracts, allows capital providers to confidently fund a wide variety of cryptocurrency projects without the need to separately audit each one's scheme and code.

+Revnets also inherit the best properties of smart contracts:

+- **Immediacy**: They encode sophisticated financial relationships between global participants which would be impractical to manage with traditional contracts.
+- **Clarity**: They allow for ownership and access rules that can't be subjectively misinterpretted.
+- **Certainty**: They express clear rules which cannot be broken, as opposed to the soft guarantees of legal agreements (which can be difficult to enforce).
+- **Auditability**: They are impossible to hide, simplifying diligence for all participants.

 ## Thesis